repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step13 }}: Recognizing inconsistencies by means of RepairVision Tool and showing the detailed specifications in its panel  </figcaption>
 </figure>

 In this step you can follow the recognized inconsistencies if there is any and all the details and specifications of the inconsistencies and the needed changes to resolve them are depicted in terms of High-Level Edit Operations...
-See figure below <a href="#fig:{{ fig_step13 }}" target="_blank"> Figure {{ fig_step13 }} </a>
+See figure below <a href="#fig:{{ fig_step13 }}"> Figure {{ fig_step13 }} </a>

 ### Step 3.7:...